Skip to content

 Provisioning Users

-Five steps: login → add egress IP → create user → create host & bind → send connection command.
+Full workflow: login → add egress IP → create user → create host & bind → send connection command.

 1. Get Admin Token

-Log in via the admin dashboard, or use the API:
+Log in via the admin dashboard or use the API:

 bash